About This Plan

-- Explore quality open spaces in the downtown that transform our waterfronts to active, vital places where the entire community comes together.
+- Explores quality open spaces in the downtown that transform our waterfronts to active, vital places where the entire community comes together.

-- Promote our outstanding cultural assets, expand our quality outdoor recreation opportunities, and increase our connectivity anchored by our region’s remarkable trail network.
+- Promotes our outstanding cultural assets, expand our quality outdoor recreation opportunities, and increases our connectivity anchored by our region’s remarkable trail network.

-- This Plan also will enhance the environmental value of the river corridor through improved water quality and expanded natural habitat.
+- This Plan also enhances the environmental value of the river corridor through improved water quality and expanded natural habitat.

-- Address community issues such as public health, social justice, flood protection, climate resilience, and accessibility—physical, visual, and perceptual.
+- Addresses community issues such as public health, social justice, flood protection, climate resilience, and accessibility—physical, visual, and perceptual.

-- Ultimately, this Plan will serve as a community economic development tool, increasing downtown Dayton’s image as a destination and its attractiveness to a talented workforce and the innovative companies who will employ them.
+- Ultimately, this Plan serves as a community economic development tool, increasing downtown Dayton’s image as a destination and its attractiveness to a talented workforce and the innovative companies who will employ them.